-Exams: Four, unit exams will be administered throughout the semester on Brightspace.
-Exams are scheduled to be available according to the class schedule on Brightspace from 0800-2359.
+Exams: Unit exams will be administered throughout the semester on Brightspace.
+Exams will be available according to the schedule on Brightspace.
 Please see the Brightspace calendar for exact dates.
 The exams will be timed (50 minutes) and consist of multiple choice and short answer questions based on the lecture material.
 Questions are completed one at a time without the option to return to previous questions.
-Exams are cumulative and increase in points through the semester.
+Exams will be proctored through Proctorio and require an internet connected computer with webcam.
+More information on